10 Resume Mistakes to Avoid in 2026 for ATS and AI Screening

 A generic resume signals low relevance.
 Hiring systems rank applications based on alignment with the job description, not overall quality.
 Even strong candidates get filtered out when their resumes fail to reflect the specific role.

 More importantly, AI driven screening tools compare language patterns.
-If a resume does not mirror the terminology used in the job post, it appears less relevant in scoring models.
+If a resume does not mirror the keywords used in the job post, it appears less relevant in scoring models.

 A stronger approach is to treat each application as a separate positioning exercise.
 Adjust the language, reorder experience, and emphasize the most relevant achievements.